How to declutter your home for good

 Studies have found that on average, Brits spend 5 hours or more on domestic cleaning activities each week, while some take up to a whopping to 15 hours to complete household chores and tidying.

-We all recognise the saying ‘prevention is better than cure’ when it comes to our own health, but the same logic can apply when it comes to keeping our homes running efficiently.
+We all recognise the saying ‘prevention is better than cure’ when it comes to health, but the same logic applies to keeping our homes tidy.
 It may sound like common sense, but we’re all guilty of leaving things where they don’t belong, and before you know it, you have a mammoth clearing task ahead.
+If this sounds like you, then it's a sign that it might be time to declutter your home for good.

 How to declutter your home (for good)